cockroachdb/docs/v2.2/truncate.md

 toc: true
 ---

-The `TRUNCATE` [statement](sql-statements.html) deletes all rows from specified tables.
+The `TRUNCATE` [statement](sql-statements.html) removes all rows from a table.
+At a high level, it works by dropping the table and recreating a new table with the same name.

 {{site.data.alerts.callout_info}}
-`TRUNCATE` removes all rows from a table by dropping the table and recreating a new table with the same name.
-For large tables, this is much more performant than deleting each of the rows.
-However, for smaller tables, it's more performant to use a [`DELETE` statement without a `WHERE` clause](delete.html#delete-all-rows).
+For smaller tables (with less than 1000 rows), using a [`DELETE` statement without a `WHERE` clause](delete.html#delete-all-rows) will be more performant than using `TRUNCATE`.
 {{site.data.alerts.end}}

 ## Synopsis